Jevremovac: Location

-Jevremovac is located in the westernmost part of the Palilula neighborhood, but after the changes of the municipal administrative borders in 1952, 1955 and 1957, it didn't become part of the municipality of Palilula but of Stari Grad.
+Jevremovac is located in the westernmost part of the Palilula neighborhood, but after the changes of the municipal administrative borders in 1952, 1955 and 1957, it did not become part of the municipality of Palilula but of Stari Grad.
 It is bounded by the Boulevard of Despot Stefan and the streets of Takovska, Dalmatinska, Palmotićeva and Vojvode Dobrnjca.

 Botanical garden

 History

 The botanical garden was founded in 1874 by the decree of the Ministry of Education of the Kingdom of Serbia, at the suggestion of the botanist Josif Pančić, who also became its first manager.
 Original lot assigned to Pančić was on the bank of the Danube, in the neighborhood of Dorćol, at the end of the Dunavska Street.
 Lots were abandoned by the ethnic Turks who left Belgrade after Turkish military garrison left the city, too, in 1867.
 City donated 1,400 ducats and Pančić arranged it, bit by bit.
 Terrain was adapted, and an embankment on the Danube was constructed.
 Pančić was pleased that the lot was in the vicinity of the downtown and the Kalemegdan Park, so that Belgraders can visit the garden with ease.
 The lot was parceled into several separate garden areas, a house for the gardener was built and the garden was officially opened in 1880.

-However, proximity of the garden to the Danube didn’t bode well for the development of the garden due to the flooding, despite the embankment.
+However, proximity of the garden to the Danube didn't bode well for the development of the garden due to the flooding, despite the embankment.
 Pančić applied for another patch of land but died in 1888.
 One month after his death, in October 1888, major flooding destroyed almost everything Pančić planted.
 A year later, in 1889, even bigger flood inundated the remnants of the garden under a water one meter deep and destroyed everything that survived from the previous flood.
 Only some specimen, transferred to the garden of the Red Cross, survived.
 The garden became unusable.